-SERVICES & SUPPLIES A major object set of line item accounts which provide for
+SERVICES & SUPPLIES A major object set of line item accounts which provide

-SMALL, LOCAL & EMERGING
+SMALL, LOCAL & EMERGING BUSINESS PROGRAM

-BUSINESS PROGRAM (SLEB)
+(SLEB)

 The small, local and emerging business (SLEB) program is a race and gender neutral program designed to enhance contracting and procurement opportunities for small, local and emerging businesses within Alameda County.
-SLEB's priorities were developed to promote and foster inclusiveness, diversity and economic development; as well as on-going evaluation to assure all businesses including SLEB's are provided equal opportunities in County contracting and procurement activities.
+SLEB's priorities were developed to promote and foster inclusiveness, diversity and economic development; as well as ongoing evaluation to assure all businesses including SLEB's are provided equal opportunities in County contracting and procurement activities.

 SPECIAL DISTRICT Independent unit of local government generally organized to perform a single function.
 There are six types: single function and multi-function; enterprise and non-enterprise; dependent and independent.
-Examples: street lighting, flood control and fire departments outside agency rate on the assessed valuation of property
+Examples: street lighting, flood control and fire departments an outside agency tax rate on the assessed valuation of property

-SUBVENTION Costs which originate in the County but are paid for by an valuation base necessary to produce the tax levy
+SUBVENTION Costs which originate in the County but are paid for by valuation base necessary to produce the tax levy

-TAX LEVY Amount of tax dollars raised by the imposition of the tax
+TAX LEVY Amount of tax dollars raised by the imposition of the